Jakarta Intercultural School: Enrollment

-Jakarta Intercultural School is the largest international primary and secondary school in Indonesia, enrolling 2,469 students from 61 nationalities during the 2007–2008 school year.
+Jakarta Intercultural School is the largest international primary and secondary school in Indonesia, enrolling 2,527 students from 72 nationalities during the 2007–2008 school year.
 The five most commonly represented nationalities were the United States, Republic of Korea, Indonesia, India, and Australia.

 Secondary education

 Jakarta Intercultural School offers tuition for grades 1–12.
-Students undertake the JIS Diploma, and can choose to complete an International Baccalaureate Diploma, an International Advanced Placement Diploma (APID).
-Over 97 percent of graduating seniors go on to a university or college.
+Students undertake the JIS Diploma, and can choose to complete an International Baccalaureate Diploma or an International Advanced Placement Diploma (APID).
+Over 99 percent of graduating seniors go on to a university or college.
 The JIS diploma focuses on an American style curriculum.
-For the 2010 graduating class, the universities that JIS students were mostly accepted in included: Boston University, the University of Toronto and the University of British Columbia.
+For the 2024 graduating class, the universities that JIS students were mostly accepted in included: Boston University, the University of Toronto and the University of British Columbia.

 Co-curricular activities

-Middle and High school level students at Jakarta Intercultural School compete in intramural and interscholastic sports throughout the year.
+Middle and high school level students at Jakarta Intercultural School compete in intramural and interscholastic sports throughout the year.
 Jakarta Intercultural School belongs to the Interscholastic Association of Southeast Asian Schools (IASAS) which competes with six international schools in Southeast Asia.
 IASAS schools alternate hosting each other for tournaments, exchanges, conventions and competitions.
 Three IASAS seasons per year frame the HS sports and cultural competition calendar.

 IASAS Sports: Boys and Girls Varsity and Junior Varsity sports teams follow the IASAS season schedule at JIS each year.